After much delay, I am finally getting around to writing a follow-up

 sum

-Even though we got our recursive sum
+Even though we got our recursive sum function working,

 thereās something that doesnāt feel right about returning 0